 - Mertens & Zamir (1985) probes the mathematical foundations of the Harsanyi transformation.
 The transformation requires the extensive form to be common knowledge, which raises subtle questions of recursion. - A player always has some idea of what the payoffs are, so we can always assign him a subjective probability for each possible payoff.
 What would happen if he had no idea?
 Such a question is meaningless, because people always have some notion, and when they say they do not, they generally mean that their prior probabilities are low but positive for a great many possibilities.
 You, for instance, probably have as little idea as I do of how many cups of coffee I have consumed in my lifetime, but you would admit it to be a nonnegative number less than 3,000,000, and you could make a much more precise guess than that.
-On the topic of subjective probability, the classic reference is Savage (1954). - The term "marginal likelihood" is confusing for economists, since it refers to an unconditional likelihood.
-Statisticians came up with it because they start with Prob(a, b) and then move to Prob(a).
-That is like going to the margin of a graph- the a-axis- and asking how probable each value of a is. - If two players have common priors and their information partitions are finite, but they each have private information, iterated communication between them will lead to the adoption of a common posterior.
+On the topic of subjective probability, the classic reference is Savage (1954). - If two players have common priors and their information partitions are finite, but they each have private information, iterated communication between them will lead to the adoption of a common posterior.
 This posterior is not always the posterior they would reach if they directly pooled their information, but it is almost always that posterior (Geanakoplos & Polemarchakis [1982]).